vivekvashist/TIL/git/git_terms.md

 **What is `origin master` vs `origin/master`?**

 **What is a SHA-1 hash?**
-> Individual fingerprint for content.
+> Individual fingerprint for the content.

 **What is fast-forward merge?**
 >